Ed-zo/ServerBackuper/README.md

 ### Backuper list:
 - `default` Default backuper archives folders and files and saves the tar file in defined `out` folder
+- `default_ftp` Default backuper combined with FTP upload.
+This backuper creates an archive which is uploaded to an FTP account.
+Settings:
+    - `ftp` Settings used for connecting to an FTP server
+        - `hostname`
+        - `port`
+        - `user`
+        - `password`
+    - `remoteFolder` What folder should be used to save backups to
 - `minecraft` Archives folders and files and notifies server with a message about archiving.
 Sends a message to a screen with running minecraft server.
 Settings:
     - `screenName` The name of screen in which is minecraft server running

 ### To Do
 - [x] Check for md5 sum of archive (no need to save same backup twice if nothing changed)
 - [ ] Delete old archives
+- [ ] Better error handling.
+Save if there was an error and turn off profile after few errors occure.
 - [ ] Create more profiles for:
     - [x] Minecraft
     - [ ] Uploading archives to other FTPs